Himalayan Vista with Chitwan & Pokhara Tour

 • Day 1

-Arrival in Kathmandu and Travel to Nagarkot
+Arrival in Kathmandu and Transfer to Nagarkot (Approx. 1.5 Hours)

 • Day 2